 Cucumber Pasta with Hummus, Kalamata Olives, Cherry Tomatoes & Fresh Basil

 Cucumber Pasta with hummus, kalamata olives, cherry tomatoes and fresh basil

 - Hummus maybe from last week’s hummus recipe? (link below)

 - Kalamata olives pitted and cut in half

 Use a spiralizer to make the cucumber pasta and place in a bowl or on a plate.

 Top with hummus, olives, tomatoes, basil and walnuts.

 I didn’t add measurements to the ingredients because you can add however much you like of each.
 Seriously, you can’t screw this up.
 One English cucumber will make two medium sized portions.

-I hope you have a happy week.
+I hope that you have a happy week.
 May it be filled with support, love and encouragement.

-If you have friends, family or co-workers who have been annoyed with vegans in the past, will you do me a solid and share this post with them?
+If you have friends, family or co-workers who’ve been annoyed with vegans in the past, will you do me a solid and share this post with them?